-SINGAPORE | Asst/Prof Myra Garces-Bacsal is a Teacher Educator and Coordinator of the Masters and Bachelor’s Program in High Ability Studies and Gifted Education at the National Institute of Education, Nanyang Technological University in Singapore.
+SINGAPORE | Asst/Prof Myra Garces-Bacsal is a Teacher Educator in Singapore.
 As a clinical psychologist, she has done extensive work with the gifted which range from conducting psychological assessments to counseling and developing indigenous gifted programs for highly-able learners.
 Aside from doing teaching supervision in Singapore Schools, she also does clinical supervision among graduate students in counseling psychology.

 Dr. Bacsal has published on socioaffective concerns of gifted learners, family influences in talent development, and experiences of flow among young artists.
 Her research interests include psychology of artists, Asian folktales, identification of the disadvantaged gifted, experiences of flow among creatives, and bibliotherapy.
 She has also edited five books on rediscovering children’s literature in Asia (with a focus on the Philippines, Malaysia, India, China, Japan) as part of the proceedings for the Asian Festival of Children’s Content where she serves as the Chair of the Programme Committee for the Asian Children’s Writers and Illustrators Conference.

 USA | Fats Suela works as a Circulation Assistant at the Wayne County Public Library (WCPL) and is a member of the Ohio Library Council (OLC).
 She graduated with a degree of Bachelor of Arts in Psychology in the Philippines.
 She migrated to the United States in 2007.
 She lived in California for almost six years where she worked as a cashier, a pharmacy sales associate, and a licensed vocational nurse.
 She moved to Ohio in 2014, where she developed a fondness for cats.

 Fats has been in love with books since she first learned to read.
 Although no one else in her family shares her passion, they’ve always been supportive of her creative endeavors.
 Her love for picturebooks, middle-grade fiction, and YA literature has grown since becoming part of the Gathering Books team.